Is LastPass Still a Secure Option?

 Aura proactively monitors your passwords online (and on the Dark Web), and will alert you if your credentials have been leaked in a data breach.
 Plus, with just one click, Aura can automatically update your passwords with stronger options on certain sites.

 Why should you choose Aura as a LastPass alternative?

 - More than just a password manager.
 Aura is constantly releasing new advanced features to protect you from online threats.
-This includes powerful antivirus software, a military-grade virtual private network (VPN), Safe Browsing and anti-track tools, and more.
+This includes AI-powered scam call and text protection, powerful antivirus software, a military-grade virtual private network (VPN), Safe Browsing and anti-track tools, and more.

 - Dark Web monitoring with leaked password alerts.
 Aura constantly monitors the Dark Web for your personal information and passwords.
 If your passwords are for sale, Aura will let you know so you can update them.

 - One-click password updates for weak or compromised passwords.
 On supported sites, Aura's password generator can create and change your password with a single click.

 - Three-bureau credit monitoring with one-click credit lock.
 Aura monitors the three major credit bureaus for suspicious activity and can alert you up to 4x faster than competitors.
 You can also instantly lock and unlock your Experian credit file with a single click.

 - Up to $5 million in identity theft insurance.
 Every adult member on an Aura plan is covered by a $1 million insurance policy that covers eligible losses due to identity theft.

 Aura offers three plans: Individual, Couple, and Family.
 All three plans include Aura’s suite of premium digital security features (including a secure password manager).
 The only difference is in the number of supported users and devices.

 Here are Aura’s plans and pricing as of October 2023: